EpistasisLab/Aliro/README.md

 ## Future Work

+- Add query params to collection GET to expand API.
+- Convert form validation into a proper API (can be used to check schema defaults as well).
 - Using WebSockets to enable live querying of experiment logs.
-- Due to variability in the objects, future work should focus on creating adapters i.e. a model adapter that can parse a JSON object specifying details of a neural network.
+- Creating adapters i.e. a model adapter that can parse a JSON object specifying details of a neural network.
-- Other work would involve specifying what machines store, and how to access this via FGLab.
+- Specifying what other data machines store, and how to access this via FGLab.
 - Implement [random search for hyperparameter optimisation](http://www.jmlr.org/papers/v13/bergstra12a.html) on validation score.
+- Test suite.